This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Acute respiratory distress syndrome (ARDS) is a sudden and very serious illness that affects your lungs.
-ARDS occurs when the lungs become swollen and filled with fluid.
-The fluid causes severe shortness of breath and may lead to respiratory failure.
-Respiratory failure means you cannot breathe well enough to get oxygen to the cells of your body.
-ARDS is an emergency and immediate treatment is needed.
+Acute respiratory distress syndrome (ARDS) occurs when the small sacs in your lungs become swollen and filled with fluid.
+The fluid blocks the flow of oxygen and oxygen cannot get into your cells.
+When oxygen does not get into the cells of your body, it causes respiratory failure.
+ARDS is life-threatening and immediate treatment is needed.

 What causes ARDS?

-Sepsis (blood infection) is the most common cause of ARDS.
-Other factors that may cause ARDS include the following:
+Pneumonia is the most common cause of ARDS.
+ARDS may also be caused by any of the following:

-- Inhaling vomited food or liquids or harmful gases, such as chlorine
+- Inhaling vomited food or liquids or harmful gases, such as chlorine, or near-drowning

 What are the signs and symptoms of ARDS?

-Signs and symptoms usually start within 24 to 48 hours after injury to the lungs.
+Signs and symptoms usually start within 72 hours after injury to the lungs.
 You may have any of the following:

 How is ARDS diagnosed?

-You may need one or more of the following tests:
+You may need any of the following tests: